MyBitFoundation/MyBit-Network.tech/README.md

-### ⚠️ Warning
-This application is unstable and has not undergone any rigorous security audits.
+### ⚠️ This application is unstable and has not undergone any rigorous security audits.
 Use at your own risk.

 <p align="center">